Intro

-All relationships cycle through three different phases called Harmony, Disharmony, and Repair.
+All relationships cycle through three phases: Harmony, Disharmony, and Repair.

 I’ll break down the 10 tips in the context of this framework.